NOAA-EPIC/srw-data-uploader/README.md

 * Demo:
     * data_xfer2cloud_scripts_demo.ipynb
 * Scripts:
+    * transfer_srw_data.py
+        * Main executable script for uploading the full SRW datasets residing on-prem to cloud
      * upload_data.py
-        * Uploader via AWS SDK
+        * Uploader for the UFS SRW Application via AWS SDK
-    * transfer_specific_data.py
-        * Executable script for specific dataset to transfer to cloud
-    * transfer_bot_data.py
-        * Executable script for datasets recorded by UFS data tracker bot to transfer to cloud
-    * get_timestamp_data.py
-        * Dataset reader from UFS data's source.
     * progress_bar.py
         * Monitors uploading progress of datasets to cloud
+    * read_srw_we2e_cases.py
+        * Reads the SRW cases specified in  WE2E Cases and Locations.xlsx
+    * WE2E Cases and Locations.xlsx
+        * Excel file comprised of the list of cases requested by a given SRW user

 * List of Dependencies:
     * cloud_xfer_env.yml

 # Documentation
-* Refer to data_xfer2cloud_scripts_demo.ipynb
+* Refer to srw_data_xfer2cloud_scripts_demo.ipynb

 # Version:
-* Draft as of 03/30/22
+* Draft as of 05/04/22